If you've ever been to a Vinyasa yoga class, chances are, you've experienced the challenging pose known as Chaturanga Dandasana.

 - Press your hands down into your mat, keep the elbows planted firmly by your sides and set your gaze slightly forward.

 You can modify Chaturanga Dandasana by dropping your knees to the floor or lowering your hips toward the floor to decrease the intensity of the pose.
 If needed, you can also place your forearms onto the mat as well.

 You Might: Need to Strengthen or Engage Your Wrists

 This can also can be related to lacking upper body strength as well.
-However, if your elbows splay off to the sides of your yoga mat, rather than the sides of your body, you may not be engaging your wrists or you may lack strength in your wrists.
+However, if your elbows splay out to the sides of your yoga mat, rather than the sides of your body, you may not be engaging your wrists, or you may lack strength in your wrists.

 Create what is referred to in yoga as a hand lock (Hasta Bandha) in both hands.
 Creating Hasta Bandha reduces pressure on your wrists, opens your shoulders and offers balance and stability for Chaturanga (in addition to other upper body poses).

 - Place both hands on your mat, pressing down all your finger bones into the mat, with your fingers spread apart wide, creating a “V” shape between each finger.

 - Root down and squeeze together the rear areas of your thumb and pinkie finger (the area at the back of your hand, above your wrist), while aligning your middle finger with your mid-wrist and forearm.